numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 .. |DI| replace:: :math:`\Delta I`

-We have two different ways to defined the target values.
-Both define comparable targets for different function *instances*.
-The first method is simpler but relies on properties in the function definition.
-The second method defines comparable targets over the entire benchmark, but relies on a reference data set.
+We use two different ways to defined target values.
+The first method is simpler but relies more heavily on properties in the function definition.
+The second method defines comparable targets over the *entire* benchmark suite, but relies on a reference data set.

 Fixed-Spaced Target Values
 ++++++++++++++++++++++++++++++++